 Collier County is located on Florida's southwest coast approximately 150 miles south of Tampa.
 It is a diverse mix of urban and rural areas and coastlines and inlands.
 One of the largest geographical counties east of the Mississippi River, the County encompasses over 2,000 square miles and has something for everyone.
 The area is known as Florida's Paradise Coast and famous for its pristine beaches and magnificent sunsets.
 The County's largest city and county seat is Naples.
 With a population of 21,000, it is known as the winter home for many from the Midwest and for its unique restaurants and shopping.
 Marco Island, the second largest city (population 17,000), is known as a tourist destination and for its wide, white sand beaches.
+The only other city in the County is Everglades City (population 400) and is the western gateway to the world famous Everglades National Park as well as Big Cypress National Preserve.
+These two areas cover more than two-thirds of the County's total land mass and are a nature lover's paradise.

-The only other city in the County is Everglades City (population considered a sleepy retirement community, the area is now home to a growing number of permanent residents and young families looking for a premier lifestyle and new opportunities.
+Once considered a sleepy retirement community, the area is now home to a growing number of permanent residents and young families looking for a premier lifestyle and new opportunities.
 The area answers that demand with a nationally recognized parks system that includes a water park, an expansive library system, theater, music, museums, a recently expanded zoo, and (as commonly reported) the most golf courses per capita in the world.
 Local shops and boutiques abound as well as nationally recognized chain stores.
 Exclusive shopping includes Saks and Nordstrom's.
-Restaurants and eating establishments are available for every palate and every pocketbook. schools are excellent and housing prices are relatively reasonable but starting to climb again now that the Great Recession is over.
-A three bedroom, two bath home in a nice neighborhood can be purchased for between \$250,000 and \$300,000.
+Restaurants and eating establishments are available for every palate and every pocketbook.
+The schools are excellent and housing prices are relatively reasonable but starting to climb again now that the Great Recession is over.
+A three bedroom, two bath home in a nice neighborhood can be purchased for between \$300,000 and \$400,000.
 Plus crime is low and the people are friendly.
 Young or old, resident or tourist, Collier County has something for everyone.